yingc110/yingc110.github.io/_posts/2023-04-20-first-post.md

 ---
-published: false
+title: A new start
+tags:
 ---
-## A New Start

-Let's focus on the writing itself.
-In this blog, I will try to share my experience instead of solving problems totally offline no matter in work or personal life.
+In this site, I will try to share my experience instead of solving problems totally offline no matter in work or personal life.
+:)